 This page contains some information on how you can better debug FS-UAE problems.
 In general, checking the contents of FS-UAE.log is a good source of information, as is checking messages printed to stdout.
+You can make FS-UAE print log output to stdout with:

 Some environment variables can be set to aid with debugging problems: